Flutter SDK - Current (24.2.4)

 import 'package:atomic_sdk_flutter/atomic_stream_container.dart';

-class YourSessionDelegate extends AACSessionDelegate {
+class YourSessionDelegate with AACSessionDelegate {

 Future<String> authToken() async {